 While capable of achieving a height of 3 feet, aloe vera plants more typically mature to be 1 or 2 feet tall.
 If you grow these tropical plants indoors in containers, they most likely will remain on the shorter end of the height spectrum.
 When grown outdoors in warm climates, mature plants will produce yellow or orange flower heads on tall stalks.

 The sword-shaped, often grayish-green leaves grow in rosettes and are sometimes studded with white flecks.
 Short teeth run up the edges of the leaves.

-Grow in full sun to partial shade and in a well-drained soil.
+Grow these succulents in planting zones 9, 10, or 11.
+They are thought to be indigenous to Africa.
+Position them in full sun to partial shade and in well-drained soil.
 These succulents are drought-resistant plants once established.

 The key to growing these cactus-like plants is providing good drainage.
 When using aloe vera as a landscape plant, incorporate sand into the soil.
 For potting, be sure to place crushed stone at the bottom of the container, which should, of course, have a drainage hole in its bottom.

 Aloe vera plant is relatively dormant in winter, meaning it will need very little water at that time.
 Even during the summer, be careful not to over-water established specimens.
 If the leaves show signs of browning, consider cutting back on sun exposure.

 Along with English ivy (Hedera helix), aloe vera is thought to be one of the best plants for improving air quality in the home or office.
 As houseplants, provide them with bright light.
 But if you notice any browning on the leaves, move them to a spot with less direct light.
 Grow the plant in a well-drained loam.